jhucsf/fall2022/assign/assign05.md

 _server_.
 The server is responsible for accepting messages from _senders_ and broadcasting them to all _receivers_ in the same room.

-The server will be run in the following manner from the terminal:
+The server can be run using the following command:

 ```
 ./server [port]